 There are several features in the editor that assist you during your software development.
 This section describes various tasks related to using the editor.
+These tasks are covered:

 - Navigating in the insertion point history

 - Navigating to a function

 - Finding a definition or declaration of a symbol

 - Finding references to a symbol

 - Finding function calls for a selected function

 - Switching between source and header files

 - Displaying source browse information

 - Text searching

 - Accessing online help for reference information